Industrial infrastructure

 Configuration

 Read and update substrate config.
-Toggle feature flags at runtime.
+Inspect and toggle feature flags through authorized tool access.

 Shutdown, restart, system info, performance stats, and platform metadata.